Skip To Main Content

 A VLK rendering of the new early childhood center

-Wakefield will close at the end of this school year, paving the way for the land to be converted into a future home for the district’s Pre-Kindergarten and Head Start programs.
+The land will be converted into a future home for the district’s Pre-Kindergarten and Head Start programs.

 The 94,000-square-foot early childhood center will serve up to 660 students, bringing together students and staff from Fred Douglass and Perrin early childhood centers.